simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-ansible/index.en.md

 ## Conclusion

-In conclusion, as organizations embrace automation, **Ansible** stands out as a popular choice for **configuration management** and **deployment**.
-However, it is crucial to prioritize the development of **secure code** to safeguard the integrity and reliability of the infrastructure managed by Ansible.
+Wrapping up, as organizations embrace automation, **Ansible** stands out as a popular choice for **configuration management** and **deployment**.
+However, you need to prioritize the development of **secure code** to safeguard the integrity and reliability of the infrastructure managed by Ansible.

 By adhering to the **guidelines** outlined in this article, developers can ensure the implementation of **security best practices** in their Ansible workflows.
-This includes leveraging **Role-Based Access Control (RBAC)**, securing communication channels with **Transport Layer Security (TLS)** or **Secure Shell (SSH)**, managing secrets and sensitive data using **Ansible Vault**, and regularly updating Ansible to stay protected against known vulnerabilities.
+This includes using **Role-Based Access Control (RBAC)**, securing communication channels with **Transport Layer Security (TLS)** or **Secure Shell (SSH)**, managing secrets and sensitive data using **Ansible Vault**, and regularly updating Ansible to stay protected against known vulnerabilities.

 Remember to always use the latest version of Ansible, follow the least privilege principle, use Ansible Vault for sensitive information, use strong passwords, limit access to playbooks, use secure communication protocols, verify host identities, sanitize user input, and follow secure coding practices.
 These guidelines will help developers write secure code and keep their infrastructure safe from security vulnerabilities.

 By integrating these **best practices**, organizations can confidently harness the benefits of automation provided by Ansible while ensuring a secure and reliable infrastructure.
-Safeguarding critical assets through secure code and leveraging Ansible's built-in security features, organizations can embrace automation without compromising on security.
+Safeguarding critical assets through secure code and using Ansible's built-in security features, organizations can embrace automation without compromising on security.

 ## References